-The University of Wisconsin-Eau Claire will celebrate the beauty of languages from around the world at the 12th annual International Poetry Reading from 7-9 p.m.
-May 1 in the Dakota Ballroom of Davies Center.
+The University of Wisconsin-Eau Claire will celebrate the beauty of languages from around the world at the 13th annual International Poetry Reading from 7-9 p.m.
+April 24 in the Ojibwe Ballroom of Davies Center.

 The event is free and open to the public.

-During the event, students, community members, faculty and staff will read and listen to poetry written in more than 25 languages, including Arabic, Korean, Lithuanian and Icelandic.
+During the event, students, community members, faculty and staff will read and listen to poetry written in more than 25 languages, including Korean, Hmong, Icelandic and many more.

-Co-organizers of the event are Dr. Kaishan Kong, department of languages; Katie Vagnino, English; and Josh Bauer, Learning and Technology Services.
+Co-organizers of the event are Dr. Kaishan Kong, department of languages, and Josh Bauer, Learning and Technology Services.